 The coronation of June 1953 was the first ever to be televised.
 The BBC coverage was watched by 27 million people in the UK alone and millions more audiences around the world, who crowded around their television sets for a glance of the Queen.
 For most people, it was the first time they had watched an event on television.

+Many important people from around the world attend the monarch's coronation.
 The Sovereign's procession was made up of 250 people including Church leaders, Commonwealth Prime Ministers, members of the Royal Household, civil and military leaders and the Yeoman of the Guard.

 The coronation ceremony itself had six parts: the recognition, the oath, the anointing, the investiture (which includes the crowning), the enthronement and the homage.